Your Mini Basket

 Configuring surround speakers is simple on the Sonos Amp.
 The app will ask you how you want to use the Sonos Amp and you would select "surrounds".
 Sonos Amp will automatically pair itself with your Sonos TV speaker.

-If using a Sonos Connect:Amp, the Connect:Amp and Sonos TV speaker must be wired directly to your router using an ethernet cable.
+If using the older Sonos Connect:Amp, the Connect:Amp and Sonos TV speaker must be wired directly to your router using an ethernet cable.
 Alternatively, the Connect:Amp and Sonos TV speaker can be connected to each other via ethernet (plus one component also being connected to the router), whichever option is more convenient.

 Your Connect:Amp's settings must also be configured slightly differently.
 You can find instructions on how to do this by checking out the Sonos community article.